Alfred Bruce Brackett: Involvement in the Wright County War

 Brackett allowed Jackson to consult with his lawyer while at St. Anthony, and Jackson's lawyer responded with a writ of habeas corpus and demanded for Jackson's release.
 This occurred two separate times.
 By this time the story of Wallace's death had spread like a wildfire within the local community and caused a lynch mob to be formed which was adamant that Jackson be extrajudicially killed for the death of Wallace.
 The mob surrounded George Holdship's house, the father-in-law of Jackson, and burned it.
 Sheriff Bertram intercepted the mob and stopped the killing of Jackson before the mob overpowered Bertram and rode off with Jackson.
 After mocking and abusing Jackson, he was hung and let down repeatedly in order to extract a confession for the killing of Wallace.
 On the third hoist up, Jackson's neck broke at 2:00pm on April 25, 1859.

 Governor of Minnesota Henry Hastings Sibley, wishing to keep the peace, offered a $500 reward for the arrest and conviction of anybody involved with the lynching.
 However, no citizens came forward to make a claim until July 25, 1859, when, at a gathering in Minnehaha Falls, a member of the lynch mob was spotted and identified by a witness to Jackson's lynching.
 During the ensuing court case to incriminate the lynch mob members, many of the witnesses had mysteriously disappeared.
-Noticing the missing witnesses, Minnesota Attorney General Charles Henry Berry declared Wright County to be "in a state of insurrection".
+Noticing the missing witnesses, Minnesota Attorney General Charles H. Berry declared Wright County to be "in a state of insurrection".
 Sibley sent the militia to put a stop to the vigilante behavior and force the county officials to do their jobs.
 The militia was made up of three units; the Pioneer Guards, the St. Paul City Guards, and the Stillwater Guards, along with aid from 35 special policemen, Brackett being among them.
 It was not until Sibley personally took charge of the situation to root out the vigilantes that three suspected lynchers were apprehended; Amer Moore, Cpl.
 Hiram S. Angell (1834-62), and John Edwin Jenks (1837-1916).
 Satisfied, the governor sent the state militia home.